 Right Direction or Wrong Track

-Twenty-eight percent (28%) of Likely U.S. Voters think the country is heading in the right direction, but 64% say it is heading down the wrong track, according to a new Rasmussen Reports national telephone survey for the week ending September 14.
+Twenty-five percent (25%) of Likely U.S. Voters think the country is heading in the right direction, according to a new Rasmussen Reports national telephone survey for the week ending September 28.

-The number saying the country is heading in the right direction is up two points from previous week, and has been below 30% most weeks during the past year.
-The number of voters who now think the country is heading down the wrong track has dropped one point from a week ago.
+The number who say the country is heading in the right direction is unchanged from the previous week and has been below 30% most weeks during the past year.

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-Half (52%) of blacks think the country is headed in the right direction.
-Seventy percent (70%) of whites and 57% of other minority voters think the country is headed in the wrong direction.
+Seventy percent (70%) of whites and 58% of other minority voters say the country is headed down the wrong track.
+Blacks are closely divided.

-Forty-nine percent (49%) of the Political Class believe the country is headed in the right direction, but 74% of Mainstream voters disagree.
+Sixty percent (62%) of the Political Class believe the country is headed in the right direction, but 75% of Mainstream voters disagree.

 Crosstabs and historical data are available to Platinum Members only.